 Weaving a Limited Web:

 Finally, building a strong professional network takes time and consistent interactions.
-Frequent job changes could limit the opportunity to establish lasting relationships within the industry, which often play a crucial role in career advancement.
+Frequent change in jobs could limit the opportunity to establish lasting relationships within the industry for software engineers, which often play a crucial role in career advancement.

 Bottomline:

 India’s expanding tech workforce has become the base to help India grow as a talent powerhouse.
-It’s driving growth of industries like BFSI, Automotive, Banking, Retail, Pharma, Energy, telecom and many more.
-Especially, in the Indian IT service bellwethers, startups and GCCs, the demand has been increasing year on year.
+It’s driving the growth of industries like BFSI, Automotive, Banking, Retail, Pharma, Energy, telecom, and many more.
+Especially in the Indian IT service bellwethers, startups, and GCCs, the demand has been increasing year on year.
 Software talent is exploring new opportunities in the innovation centers being established in India.
 They have the chance to work on bigger projects with better compensation.

 While exploring new opportunities is healthy, software engineers should be mindful of the potential pitfalls associated with frequent job hopping.
 Striking a balance between career growth, commitment, and expertise development can lead to a more fulfilling and successful journey in the dynamic world of Software Engineering.